-The affordability standard requires that impacted companies provide insurance at a cost for individual coverage less than or equal to 9.6 percent of the employee’s income.
+The affordability standard requires that mandated companies provide individual coverage at a cost of less than or equal to 9.12 percent of the employee’s income.
 In addition, plans are rated for affordability based on the percentage of anticipated costs they will cover, with the lowest rank bronze plans expected to absorb sixty percent of needed service expenses.

 Finally, plans must include ten essential benefits: